rohitshah3/Smart-Agriculture-System-Using-IOT-ML/README.md

 # Smart-Agriculture-System-Using-IOT-ML
 This project is clone of Netflix UI.
 It was created using React and CSS.
-It uses [The MovieDB Api](https://www.themoviedb.org/documentation/api) to search for movies and display details and also [Movie-Trailer](https://www.npmjs.com/package/movie-trailer) to fetch the trailers of movies.
-Feel free to contribute!!
+It uses [The MovieDB Api](https://www.themoviedb.org/documentation/api) to search for movies and display details

 ### Tools used:
-- React & React-Context-API
-- Axios
-- Css (grid & flexbox)
-- Firebase
+- Arduino
+- Python3 - Pandas, Numpy, Seaborn, Matplotlib, Sklearn

 ### Runing Project
 - Install: run `npm install`